Overview

 CHART is pleased to present hardening the braces, Whitney Oldenburg’s second solo exhibition with the gallery.
-Featuring new sculptures and drawings, the exhibition will open on Friday, April 17, with a reception from 6–8pm, and remain on view through May 30, 2026.
+Featuring new sculptures and drawings, it opens Friday, April 17, with a reception from 6–8pm, and continues through May 30, 2026.
+Oldenburg is currently the subject of a mid-career survey at the Museum of Contemporary Art Jacksonville, on view through April 19, 2026.

 Whitney Oldenburg’s work considers how material accumulation reflects psychological, economic, and environmental conditions.
 In this new body of work, she reframes materiality through the lens of survival, considering the footprint of progress.
 She examines how cycles of consumption, disposal, and obsolescence soothe present anxieties even as they participate in the gradual unraveling of the future they are meant to stabilize.